ONE-ON-ONE MENTORSHIP

 Stage Two: Interview & Audition

-A select number of finalists will be invited to interview and audition in-person in early October 2024, with the program slated to begin October 21, 2024.
+A limited number of finalists will be invited to interview and audition in-person in early September 2025, with the program slated to begin September 29, 2025.

 All applicants will be notified of their application decision by email, which will be sent to the address included on their application.